TimDTTP/LearningCPP/dsaExercises/arrays/maxProduct/README.md

 # Approaches

 1. Nested for loops (Brute force)
 - Loop across array, calculating product of each subarray
-  - If iterated element is a 0
+  - If iterated element is a 0, break out of loop
   - If product is greater than max, max = product

 2. Kadane's Algorithm